Deciding to use Flux Core welding rather than MIG depends on:

 When you’re welding at the welding limit of your welder.
 Use flux core wire welding and you can weld thicker metal.

 And when taking your flux core welder to a weld site.
 You’ll not need as big a generator to support your welding compared to MIG welding.

 Flux Core Welding Compared To MIG: Thickness Of Metal Welded

-Flux core as the ‘hotter’ process generally is used for a minimum of 20 gauge metal as its thinnest metal welded.
+Flux core as the ‘hotter’ process has a minimum of 20 gauge metal as the thinnest metal welded.
 Or you risk blowing holes through your metal.

-Versus MIG welding with solid wire and gas will weld down to 24 gauge.
+Versus MIG welding with solid wire and gas can weld down to 24 gauge.